A look at COVID-19 reopening plans across the country

 Other measures also allow musicians to perform at indoor concert venues for a limited number of reasons.

-Live streaming shows are permitted after being outlawed by the province in April.
-However, the performances cannot host any spectators.
+Live streaming shows are permitted, however, the performances cannot host any spectators.

 Indoor venues can hold band rehearsals with certain distancing and safety measures in place.